 The symptoms of a second heart attack can be different from the first, so be sure to track your symptoms and communicate with your physician about changes and concerns.
 Shortness of breath, pain in the upper body (like your arms, back, neck or jaw), nausea and fatigue can all be indicators of an issue with your heart.

 Ochsner cardiologists have access to the latest treatments and technologies.
+Dr Bennett is accepting new patients in your area.
 Schedule an appointment online today!

 Do Expect Changes